orbitalquark/textadept/doc/manual.md

 ## Curses Compatibility

 Textadept 5.5 beta introduced a curses version that is capable of running in a terminal emulator.
-However, it lacks some GUI features due to curses' non-existant graphics capabilities:
+However, it lacks some GUI features due to the terminal's
+constraints:

 * No alpha values or transparency.
 * No images in autocompletion lists.
 Instead, autocompletion lists show the first character in the string passed to [`buffer.register_image()`][].
 * No buffered or two-phase drawing.
-* No arrows on call tips.
 * Carets cannot have a period, line style, or width.
 * No drag and drop.
 * Edge lines may be obscured by text.
-* Extra line ascent or descent renders improperly.
+* No extra line ascent or descent.
-* No fold lines.
+* No fold lines above and below lines.
 * No hotspot underlines on mouse hover.
-* No indentation guides.
 * No indicators other than `INDIC_ROUNDBOX` and `INDIC_STRAIGHTBOX`, although
   neither has translucent drawing and `INDIC_ROUNDBOX` does not have rounded corners.
-* When scrolling to the right, long lines overwrite margins.
-* No marker symbols other than `MARK_CHARACTER`.
+* Some complex marker symbols are not drawn properly or at all.
 * No mouse cursor types.
 * Only up to 16 colors recognized, regardless of how many colors the terminal supports.
 They are: black (`0x000000`), red (`0x800000`), green (`0x008000`),